SaschaKay/jobs-research/README.md

 - try new tools
 - basic market research

-The author so far has no plans to scale up this project, and sometimes sacrifices scalability for the sake of development speed.
-If you are planning to reuse part of the project or came from a LinkedIn link, ask me about bottlenecks :)
+The author currently has no plans to scale up this project, sometimes sacrificing scalability for the sake of development speed.
+Take a look at the scaling notes and recommendations [here](https://github.com/SaschaKay/jobs-research/blob/master/SCALING.md)

 # Description
 A cloud-based data pipeline to monitor and analyze job postings in Germany.

-Project uses external [API](https://rapidapi.com/techmap-io-techmap-io-default/api/daily-international-job-postings), which scrapes postings data from numerous portals.
+The project utilizes an external [API](https://rapidapi.com/techmap-io-techmap-io-default/api/daily-international-job-postings), which scrapes data from numerous job posting portals.
 For analysis, postings with 'Data' in the title were used.

 ![image](https://github.com/user-attachments/assets/492003fe-ccb7-40af-ad3c-81ef673796aa)